claudecadi@gmail.com

 All materials in contact with artworks are acid free.

-Depending on budget,
+Depending on your budget,

-I'll use museum glass and float glass,
+you can choose museum glass and float glass,

-museum glass renders colors more accurately and
+museum glass, avoid much reflections, renders colors more accurately and

-partially protect works from UV
+partially protect artworks from UV

 Artwork can be mounted: